agility/agilitycms-gatsby-starter/README.md

 ### How to Preview Content

 Previewing content prior to publishing is crucial for Editors.
-We can set up and configure Previews to work with Gatsby Cloud so editors can preview content as their making edits within Agility CMS.
+You can set up and configure Previews to work with Gatsby Cloud so editors can preview content as their making edits within Agility CMS.

 [Set up Preview with Gatsby Cloud](https://help.agilitycms.com/hc/en-us/articles/360049998492)